The Brexit ending: deal, no deal, or no divorce?

 They could even use an amendment to seek a vote on revoking Article 50 of the Lisbon treaty to cancel Brexit.

-Some lawmakers have proposed a set of indicative votes to plot a way forward.
+Some MPs have proposed a set of indicative votes to plot a way forward.
 If May’s deal is defeated on Tuesday, this could happen on Wednesday.

-Parliament should be given the opportunity to find an alternative way and lawmakers would support a Norway-style post-Brexit relationship, Conservative lawmaker Oliver Letwin said.
+Parliament should be given the opportunity to find an alternative way and MPs would support a Norway-style post-Brexit relationship, Conservative lawmaker Oliver Letwin said.

 3) STOPPING BREXIT - May’s deal fails and parliament decides to revoke the Article 50 divorce notice or demand another referendum.
 Or May falls and a national election is called.